You are here: Urology Textbook > Kidneys > Malacoplakia

 Etiology of Malacoplakia

-Malacoplakia is caused by a defect in the bacterial decomposition within phagosomes, this leads to the formation of intracellular Michaelis-Gutmann bodies (see pathology).
-The main risk factor for malacoplakia is a chronic urinary tract infection (in 90%).
-Further risk factors are immune deficiency, malignancy or other consuming systemic disease.
+Malacoplakia is caused by a defect in the bacterial decomposition within phagosomes; this leads to the formation of intracellular Michaelis-Gutmann bodies (see pathology).
+Chronic urinary tract infection is the main risk factor for malacoplakia.
+Further risk factors are immune deficiency, malignancy, or other consuming systemic disease.

 Pathology of Malacoplakia